 Over the next 10 years I have found work as a graphic designer, teacher, carpenter, and bartender, while moving from east to west coasts.
 Always creatively working to supplement my passion and in each town, my studio's evolved, and I found more finish as an artist.
 Organically I picked up a digital camera and started exploring art through the lense.

-In 2007, I went back into football, working a 4 year hitch with the Atlanta Falcons as a NFL Scout.
-Retired again from football, and 15 years after "Mother Tongue", I am going back to what I am truly passionate about... being creative and being an artist.
-Today I am the Resident Artist and Owner of "the Howell Creative" in Taos, NM.
+In 2007, I went back into football working a 4 year hitch with the Atlanta Falcons as a NFL Scout.
+Retired again from football and 15 years after "Mother Tongue", my first exploration of art, I am getting back to doing what I am truly passionate about... being creative and being an artist.
+Today I am very glad to be following another dream of being an artist in Taos, NM and am the Engineer of "the Howell Creative"